Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 In-Room Dining

-In-room dining offers guests the opportunity to have breakfast in bed, dinner while watching movies with the family, or a romantic meal on the private patio.
-In-room dining is available 24 hours a day.
+In-room dining is available 24 hours a day and offers guests the opportunity to have breakfast in bed, dinner while watching movies with the family, or a romantic meal on the private patio.

 Fun Hotel Amenities

-Guests staying at the Four Seasons Hotel Oahu have access to many on-site amenities, including sparkling pools, a private beach, a spa, and resort activities.
+Guests staying at the Four Seasons Hotel Oahu can access many on-site amenities, including sparkling pools, a private beach, a spa, and resort activities.

 Swimming Pools